ITU-BDSA2025-GROUP12/Chirp/docs/report.md

    **Which tasks are unresolved?**

 Although we are mostly done with the project, there are still a few unresolved tasks and issues on our project board that we would have resolved had we had more time.
-As seen on board we are missing multiple test suites for the follow unfollow feature as well as end to end tests of the entire program.
+As seen on the project-board we are missing multiple test suites for the follow unfollow feature as well as end to end tests of the entire program.
 Under the in progress tab there are some tasks in progress.
 Some of the UI tests have been made but we would still have liked to have better test coverage.

-There are two more tasks to do that are not shown on the figure.
+There are two more tasks to do that are not shown on *figure 11*.
 As a user you are able to download data about your account, however it is not completely resolved, as the user will not be able to download a list of their cheeps, who they follow and who follows them.
 We have created a CheepDTO class but it is not in use.

    **What features are missing?**

 Additionally we are missing wild-style features.
 We would have liked to implement the "like" button.
-First we would have added a way to store likes in our database, and then make sure a user only can like a cheep once, by storing which user liked the cheep.
-The button itself would be added next to each cheep in the webpage, and when a user clicks it, the page sends a POST request to the server.
+First we would have added a way to store likes in our database, and then make sure a user can only like a cheep once, by storing which user liked the cheep.
+The button itself would be added next to the follow/unfollow button on each cheep in the webpage, and when a user clicks it, the page sends a POST request to the server.
 The server sees who is logged-in and which cheep is liked, then saves it in the database.
 The page should reload then and show the "like" on the cheep.

    **Your workflow from issue creation → development → review → merge**

 The way we would aim to work was by meeting and talking about the requirements of the current week.
 We would then randomly distribute tasks and each group member would be responsible for creating issues corresponding to their weekly task.

-Some weeks we would meet to code together, depending on what the week required, where one person would host a Code With Me and everyone would join to code.
+Some weeks we would meet to code together, depending on what the week required, where one person would host a *Code With Me* and everyone would join to code.
 Other weeks we worked separately where each member would do their assigned tasks.
 Since some weeks required everything to be done in order it would cause members to wait for each other to finish tasks.
 Later in the development a lot of meetings aimed to be online where members worked separately on features that were missing.

 When a new feature was made or a new bug was corrected, a pull request would be made.
 The team member, who opened it, would write in our group chat “I opened a pull request” and whoever would be available to review the code first would do it.
 In some instances multiple people have reviewed a code but in most cases only one reviewed before merging the pull request.